keeeal/keeeal.github.io/_posts/2020-11-02-nodevember:-bayesian-inference-on-candy-data.md

 42    1
 ```

-These values mostly match, meaning our model was able to predict the chocolateyness of previously unseen candy types!
+These values mostly match, meaning our model was able to predict the chocolatiness of previously unseen candy types!

 ```python
 report = classification_report(model, test, test_variable)